ianptaylor/ianptaylor.github.io/downtime.md

 Cost: 25 gp.
 Spend your Downtime Action engaging in training at the Gatharam Barracks.
 You gain a d6, which you can add to all Strength, Dexterity, or Constitution ability checks and saving throws for the next adventure.

 ## Mental Training
 Cost: 25 gp.
 Spend your Downtime Action engaging in research at the Gatharam Library.
-You gain a d4, which you can add to all Inntelligence, Wisdom, or Charisma ability checks and saving throws for the next advennture.
+You gain a d4, which you can add to all Intelligence, Wisdom, or Charisma ability checks and saving throws for the next adventure.

 ## Service at the Temple of Banem
 Cost: 0 gp.
 Spend your Downtime Action engaging in worship or some other form of clerical service for Hilde Hildegaard.
 You gain a Potion of Healing in exchange for your service.